Why Do Lilacs Stop Blooming?

-Each year, after it finishes blooming, remove 1/3 of the oldest, thickest stems.
+The first year, after it finishes blooming, remove 1/3 of the oldest, thickest stems.
 Cut them off right at the base of the bush.
 This encourages new growth because the plant is trying to replace what you have cut off.
 This new growth will also have new buds which will be beautiful flowers the following spring.

+The second year, prune another third of the old stems.
+Another flush of new growth will occur.
+The third year, prune away the rest of the old stems for yet another flush of new growth.
 At the end of the three years, you will have a healthy, new lilac bush that will produce loads of flowers for years to come.

 © 2012 Caren White